Trauma in Childhood & Criminal Case Sentencing: The ACE Questionnaire

 We take great care to build trust with clients, working our way into the ACE questionnaire slowly over time, with the client's informed consent.
 Despite this, we've had many clients start the ACE interview in a normal state and end it sobbing, clearly the first time they've ever had someone even ask about these things, let alone help them get counseling.
 It's astonishing to see the reactions, often from people that are being prosecuted for serious criminal charges.
 As we reveal these results, experiences, and recommendations to judges, we're connecting more frequently with a thoughtful process at our sentencing hearings.

 Take a good look at the ACE questions below, and imagine answering 'yes' to 5, 6, 7, or more of them.
-Then think about growing up in a household and neighborhood environment where hich ACE scores are normal.
+Then think about growing up in a household and neighborhood environment where ACE scores this high are normal.
 The societal costs of traumatic experiences on children and young people are untold.

 Adverse Childhood Experience (ACE) Questionnaire - Finding your ACE Score